 The result is a robot vacuum cleaner that’s ideal for hard floors but can switch to carpet when it needs to, making the S5 Max the most versatile robot cleaner I’ve tested.

-Roborock S5 Max design – Clean lines and a good feel to the body
+Design – Clean lines and a good feel to the Roborock S5 Max

 - High quality glossy plastic construction